-At the Eleventh General Meeting held on 29th September, 2018, the members appointed M/S Sharp Arth & Co, (Formerly known as M/S JPL & Associates) Chartered Accountants (Firm Registration No.132748W), as Statutory Auditors of the Company for a period of 5 years from the conclusion of the Eleventh Annual General Meeting until the conclusion of the Sixteenth Annual General Meeting.
+At the Sixteenth General Meeting held on 30th September, 2023, the members appointed M/S Sharp Arth & Co, (Formerly known as M/S JPL & Associates) Chartered Accountants (Firm Registration No.132748W), as Statutory Auditors of the Company for a period of 5 years from the conclusion of the Sixteenth Annual General Meeting until the conclusion of Twenty first Annual General Meeting of the Company.
+The Statutory Auditors expressed an unmodified opinion in the audit reports with respect to audited financial statements for the financial year ended March 31, 2024.